 The R1KH-ID shall be set to a MAC address of the physical entity that stores the PMK-R1 and uses it to generate the PTK.
 That same MAC address shall be used to advertise the PMK-R1 identity to the STA or non-AP MLD and the R0KH.

-The R1KH shall derive and distribute the GTK and IGTK to all connected STAs.
-If the R1KH identifies an AP MLD, the R1KH shall distribute the GTKs and IGTKs for setup links to all connected non-AP MLDs.
+For non-MLO, the R1KH shall derive and distribute the GTK and IGTK to all connected STAs.
+For MLO, the R1KH shall distribute the GTKs and IGTKs for setup links to all connected non-AP MLDs.(#19231)

 If WUR frame protection is enabled, the R1KH shall derive and distribute the IWGTK and WIPN to all WUR non-AP STAs with which the R1KH has negotiated WUR frame protection.

-If beacon protection is enabled, the R1KH shall derive and distribute the BIGTK and BIPN to all connected STAs.
-If an R1KH identifies an AP MLD, the R1KH shall derive and distribute the BIGTKs and BIPNs for setup links to all connected non-AP MLDs.
+For non-MLO, if beacon protection is enabled, the R1KH shall derive and distribute the BIGTK and BIPN to all connected STAs.
+For MLO, the R1KH shall derive and distribute the BIGTKs and BIPNs for setup links to all connected non-AP MLDs.(#19232)

 When the PMK-R1 lifetime expires, the R1KH shall delete the PMK-R1 PMKSA and shall revoke all PTKSAs derived from the PMK-R1 using the MLME-DELETEKEYS primitive.